-It can often be daunting for a beginner to understand and decipher the myriad of different styles of yoga available in today’s market and which one would best suit their needs.
+It can often be daunting, understanding and deciphering the myriad of different styles of yoga available in today’s market and which one would best suit our needs.

-Hatha Yoga is a traditional and orthodox style of yoga consisting of different âsanas (postures) which, when linked together, create sequences of movements.
-Together with correct alignment, breath control and stillness of pose, yoga has the ability to slow down the fluctuations (thoughts) of the mind, bringing the body and mind into a more equanimous and balanced space, essential qualities in a hectic and harried world which often over-saturates our senses and clouds our mental clarity.
+Hatha Yoga is a traditional and orthodox style of yoga consisting of different âsanas (postures), which, when linked together create sequences of movements.
+Together with correct alignment, breath awareness, presence and stillness of pose, yoga has the ability to slow down the fluctuations (thoughts) of the mind and bring the body and mind into a more equanimous and balanced space.
+These are essential qualities in a hectic world which often overstimulates our central nervous system, over-saturates our senses and clouds our mental clarity.

-The word Hatha comes from the ancient Indian language Sanscrit and can be divided into two parts, Ha and Tha.
+The word Hatha comes from the ancient Indian language, Sanscrit, and can be divided into two parts, Ha and Tha.
 Ha corresponds to the right side of the body, solar energy, masculine energy and physical energy, whereas Tha corresponds to the left side of the body, lunar energy, feminine energy and mental energy.
 When you place these two forces together you obtain Hatha or “strength”.
-The aim of Hatha Yoga is to strengthen the body and thus the mind- in Hatha Yoga it is said that the body and mind are inextricably linked with each other- to create physical and mental harmony and therefore health, energy and vitality.
+The aim of Hatha Yoga is to strengthen the body and thus the mind, and in Hatha Yoga it is said that the body and mind are inextricably linked in order to create physical and mental harmony and therefore health, energy and vitality.

 Traditionally the strength and flexibility gained by a regular yoga practice, opens the body allowing one to sit in meditation for many hours without discomfort.
 According to Patanjali Maharishi, a great sage who compiled one of the great yogic texts, “The Yoga Sutras”, Meditation is what leads us to Samadhi (a state of bliss) or self-realization, and is therefore an extremely important part of a yoga practice.

-In the West, the word Yoga is synonymous with many things which rarely denote its true potential or significance, but relate more to a physical practice which can help us lose weight or keep our bodies toned, and whilst this may be true, it is interesting to note that it is just one very small aspect of the benefits both physical and mental that a regular yoga practice can bring.
-Some of the benefits that a regular yoga practice can produce include:
+In the West, the word Yoga is synonymous with many things which rarely denote its true potential or significance, but relate more to a physical practice which can help us lose weight or keep our bodies toned.
+And whilst this may be true, it is interesting to note that it is just one very small aspect of the benefits both physical and mental that a regular yoga practice can bring.
+Other benefits may include: